Sign language - reading natures clues with expert tracker Mark Wienert

 “Another animal that we see often are dogs,” he adds.
 “They have four toes also, but they don’t have retractable claws, so 99 percent of the time you are going to see claw marks, so the compression shape for the dog is different than the cat, and some people call it a maple leaf shape.”

-Look for the coyote’s claws to be much closer together and the overall print to be less splayed than a dog’s.
+Look for the coyote’s claws to be much closer together and the overall print to be less splayed than a dogs.

 Following sign means looking for disturbances, for things that stand out compared to the overall pattern around the disturbance.
-It’s a bit like playing at Sherlock Holmes, always observing and asking “what’s out of place here?”
+It’s a bit like playing at Sherlock Holmes, always observing, and asking, “what’s out of place here?”

-Instudents look for broken stems and twigs, stepped-on plants, upturned pine needles, soil or sand deposited where it wouldn’t naturally occur, laid down grass, scat (wildlife droppings, which tell volumes about the type of animal being tracked), scratch and bite marks, hair, morning dew wiped clean from foliage, and even creases in leaves.
+Learning to track students look for broken stems and twigs, stepped-on plants, upturned pine needles, soil or sand deposited where it wouldn’t naturally occur, laid down grass, scat (wildlife droppings, which tell volumes about the type of animal being tracked), scratch and bite marks, hair, morning dew wiped clean from foliage, and even creases in leaves.

 “What we are doing is looking for indicators so that they become familiar,” says Wienert, who once studied the litter of leaves in a Virginia deciduous forest for hours with a man who taught man-tracking to the FBI’s hostage team.
 “When someone walks on them it can create little creases.
 It’s fascinating.”